The Azure SQL Database service

 - Azure Event Hub: For integrating SQL Database telemetry with your custom monitoring solution or hot pipelines

 Azure Log Analytics: For built-in monitoring solution with reporting, alerting, and mitigating capabilities.
-Azure Log Analytics is a feature of the Operations Management Suite (OMS)

 Azure's industry leading 99.99% availability service level agreement (SLA), powered by a global network of Microsoft-managed datacenters, helps keep your app running 24/7.
 The Azure platform fully manages every Azure SQL Database and guarantees no data loss and high percentage of data availability.
 Azure automatically handles patching, backups, replication, failure detection, underlying potential hardware, software or network failures, deploying bug fixes, failovers, database upgrades and other maintenance tasks.
 Standard availability is achieved by a separation of compute and storage layers.
 Premium availability is achieved by integrating compute and storage on a single node for performance and then implementing technology similar to Always On Availability Groups under the covers.
 For a full discussion of the high availability capabilities of Azure SQL Database, see SQL Database availability.
 In addition, SQL Database provides built-in business continuity and global scalability features, including:

 SQL Database automatically performs full, differential, and transaction log backups.